The Audit Process

 Audit Services will provide frequent updates on the status of the audit and any potential issues.
 It is our goal to keep you well informed during the audit process.

 Culminating the audit is an audit report, which includes the scope and objectives of the review, the significant issues identified, and your action plans addressing the issues.
 The report is first issued in draft form to departmental management only.
 An exit conference is then scheduled to discuss the report and to verify that it is factual and complete.
 You are given the opportunity to suggest revisions before the report is issued.
-The final report is distributed to the President, Provost, departmental management, and other appropriate personnel.
+The final report is distributed to the President, Senior Vice President for Finance and Administration and COO, departmental management, and other appropriate personnel.
 The Audit Committee of the Board of Trustees receives summaries of all reports issued during the year and any significant observations are discussed at the periodic meetings.
 Additional information about the audit report can be found at the following link.